 - Substantial litigation experience and strong litigation skills (min.
 5 years criminal trial experience).

-- Exceptional organizational and administrative skills necessary to manage dynamic team and high-volume caseload.
+- Exceptional organizational and administrative skills necessary to manage dynamic teams and high-volume caseloads.

 - Strong interpersonal skills, including the ability to communicate effectively with colleagues, adversaries, clients, and parents.

 - Active membership in good standing in the Maryland Bar or Bar of another state.
 Attorneys barred in another state must become a member of the Maryland Bar within 18 months of the start date.